Saayaah/CODE-A-POOKALAM-2025-COMPETITION/README.md

 ### Features
-- colour changes in a time period of 6 seconds
+- colour changes in a  specific time period
-- interactive riples on a mouse click
+- interactive ripples on a mouse click
+- background system of soft, glowing particles that  adds depth
+- Each of the 14 layers, from the outer petals to the central star, is created from scratch using mathematical functions.

 ## 🚀 How to Run